-Two postdoctoral positions are available starting in Fall 2016.
+Two postdoctoral positions are available starting in fall 2018.

 Potential projects include:

-- Elucidating the role of EXO1 in DNA damage signaling and repair
+- Mechanistically understanding the role of EXO1 in DNA damage signaling and repair

 Studies will be carried out using well-established in vitro and in vivo models, including genetically engineered mouse models of glioblastoma.
 These projects are supported by funding from NCI and NASA.

 The appropriate candidate should be a recent Ph.D. with a strong background in cell and molecular biology.
-Prior experience in the field of DNA repair or extensive experience with mouse cancer models would be highly desirable.
+Prior experience in the field of DNA repair with strong cloning and mutagenesis skills or extensive experience with transgenic mouse models would be highly desirable.

-Please firstname.lastname@example.org a cover letter detailing career goals along with a CV and names of three referees to the PI.
+Please firstname.lastname@example.org a cover letter detailing career goals along with a CV and names of three references to the PI.